Erotemic/crall-thesis-2017/newchap4_review_reoutline.md

-    * Reformulate the problem as "Restricted Diameter-d" which adds the constraint that any new path between nodes that violate the diameter constraint in the original graph  must contain either exactly 1 or exactly 2 consecutive edges in ~E. It turns out that any solution to "Restricted Diameter-d" is a solution to "Diameter-d".
+    * Reformulate the problem as "Restricted Diameter-d" which adds the constraint that any new path between nodes that violate the diameter constraint in the original graph  must contain either exactly 1 or exactly 2 consecutive edges in `~E`.
+It turns out that any solution to "Restricted Diameter-d" is a solution to "Diameter-d".
     * Construct an integer linear program (ILP) that solves "Restricted Diameter-d".
 For the details of this ILP see [Dodis99].